smithblack-0/WorkflowForge/docs/UserGuide/Resources.md

 import workflow_forge as forge

 resources = {"statement_a" : forge.resources.StaticStringResource("This is statement a"),
-             "statemement_b" : forge.resources.StaticStringResource("This is statement b")
+             "statement_b" : forge.resources.StaticStringResource("This is statement b")
              }
 ```